 Digital signatures according to the PAdES standards ETSI TS 102 778 and ETSI EN 319 142; see here for more information.
 PAdES includes improvements to the actual signature by protection against a threat scenario called certificate substitution, support for the Document Security Store (DSS) which can be used to attach validation material to a signed PDF document, as well as document time-stamps and long-term validation (LTV).

 The following features have been specified in individual documents and implemented in Acrobat XI (2012):

 Digital signatures have previously been limited to the RSA and DSA signature schemes.
 Acrobat XI introduced support for signatures according to Elliptic Curve Cryptography (ECC).
-Acrobat XI and DC support only the three most common elliptic curves recommended by NIST, namely P-256, P-384, and P-521 (list of algorithms supported in Acrobat).
-Other common elliptic curves including the remaining twelve curves recommended by NIST (RFC 5480), Brainpool curves (RFC 5639), and the modern Curve25519 (RFC 7748) are not supported in Acrobat.
-While PDF 2.0 includes ECC signatures, it doesn’t specify the set of supported curves, opening potential incompatibilities regarding signature validation.
+Acrobat XI and DC support only the most common elliptic curves recommended by NIST per RFC 5480 (list of algorithms supported in Acrobat).
+Other common elliptic curves including the Brainpool curves (RFC 5639), and the modern Curve25519 (RFC 7748) are not supported in Acrobat.
+See here for more details regarding Elliptic Curve cryptography in PDF.

 Acrobat XI and above support Elliptic Curve Cryptography (ECC) for public key encryption, also called certificate security (list of algorithms supported in Acrobat).
-See also certificate security.
+See here for more information on certificate security.
 The only symmetric algorithm for use in certificate security endorsed by PDF 2.0 is AES-256.
 All other algorithms supported in earlier PDF and Acrobat versions are declared as deprecated, including DES, Triple-DES, AES-128 and AES-192.